 Most project-centric organizations have a very high proportion of white-collared workforce – that is technologically aware, wants transparency and prefers a flexible and nimble work environment.
 It does not work if you enforce a rigid and hierarchical performance management process that includes top-down goals and common competencies in project-centric organizations.

-HR has been struggling to fix this problem and numerous methodologies and solutions have evolved over the past decade.
-These include Continuous Performance Management, 360 feedback review, Pulse feedback, OKR, Balanced Scorecard and so on.
+HR has been struggling to address this challenge and numerous methodologies and solutions have evolved over the past decade.
+These include Continuous Performance Management, 360 Feedback Review, Pulse feedback, OKR, Balanced Scorecard and so on.
 Unfortunately, none of these have been effective in meeting the objectives of a Project-centric organization since these processes (and associated tools) are either too flexible, or too rigid.

-If you are a part of a project-centric organization and would like to introduce an effective performance management process, you need to:
+If you are a part of a project-centric organization or your employees work in teams, and would like to introduce an effective performance management process, you need to:

-Empower the Project Manager: Enable each project manager to own the performance management process.
-Allow Project managers to add or remove members in their project(s) and to set goals, skills and job requirements for each project that they manage.
+Empower the Project Manager/Team Leader: Enable each project manager/team leader to own the performance management process.
+Allow them to add or remove members in their project(s) and to set goals, skills, vacancies, budgets and job requirements for each project that they manage.

-Implement a flexible workflow: Let employees or the manager create the evaluation, setup the parameters of measurement, provide comments in an additive manner across the entire project lifecycle not only for self but for other project members.
+Implement a flexible workflow: Let employees or the manager create the evaluation, setup the parameters of measurement, provide comments in an additive manner across the entire project lifecycle not only for themselves but for other team members.

-Encourage transparency: Team members are permitted to view each other’s goals and encouraged to add notes and comments for everyone including their project manager
+Encourage transparency: Project team members are permitted to view each other’s goals and encouraged to add notes and comments for everyone including their Team Leader

 Enable multiple evaluations: Carry out periodic check-ins in a year for each project the employee works on.